 A professional consultation and skin analysis is essential if your goal is to have skin that looks healthy and youthful.
-During your initial visit, a skincare specialist will review your current skincare habits and analyze the current condition of your skin.
+During your initial visit, a skin care specialist or experienced plastic surgical associate will review your current skin care habits and analyze the current condition of your skin.

-Upon this analysis our aesthetician will advise you of the most effective treatments as well as prescribe your personal "at home" routine that will bring your skin back to a proper balance for your specific condition or concerns.
-The plan may then be reviewed by one of the Institute's physicians.
+Upon this analysis an aesthetician will advise you of the most effective treatments as well as prescribe your personal "at home" routine that will bring your skin back to a proper balance for your specific condition or concerns.
+The plan may then be reviewed by one of the Clinic's physicians.